Brooks–Baxter War: Brindle-tails Seizure of Power

-The Lady Baxter, a cannon on permanent display in front of the Old State House, is the most prominent artifact remaining from the Brook-Baxter war.
+The Lady Baxter, a cannon on permanent display in front of the Old State House, is the most prominent artifact remaining from the Brooks-Baxter war.
 The cannon is a Confederate copy of a United States Model 1848 64-pounder siege gun 8 in Naval columbiad, designed to fire explosive shells.
-Originally from a foundry in New Orleans, it was brought to Arkansas in the summer of 1862 by the steamboat "Ponchatrain", and saw action on the Mississippi, White, and Arkansas rivers, until it was transferred to Fort Hindman at Arkansas Post.
+Originally from a foundry in New Orleans, it was brought to Arkansas in the summer of 1862 by the steamboat "Ponchatrain" and saw action on the Mississippi, White, and Arkansas rivers until it was transferred to Fort Hindman at Arkansas Post.
 Union forces captured the fort in 1863 but left the cannon behind.
-It was then brought to Little Rock by Confederates and placed on Hanger Hill overlooking the river to ward off any ships coming up stream, but in this position at least it was never fired.
+It was then brought to Little Rock by Confederates and placed on Hanger Hill overlooking the river to ward off any ships coming upstream, but in this position at least it was never fired.
 Little Rock was captured in September 1863.
 Confederates tried to burst the cannon and then, failing that, drove a nail into the touch hole and abandoned it on the shore.
 It sat there half embedded in the ground until 1874.
 The Baxter men pulled the cannon out of the soil, repaired it, rechristened it the "Lady Baxter", and made it ready to fire.
 It was placed in the rear of the Odd Fellows hall, now the Metropolitan Hotel, on the corner of Main and Markham streets to hit any boats bringing supplies for Brooks up the river.
-The cannon however was only fired once, a celebratory blast, when Baxter finally returned to the governor's seat.
+The cannon, however, was only fired once, a celebratory blast, when Baxter finally returned to the governor's seat.
 The war's final casualty was the result of the cannon firing, as the operator was badly injured.
 It has since been in its current place on brick pedestals in front of the then-state capitol, only briefly threatened by World War II scrap drives.

 Overtones of the Civil War and racial conflict were evident.
-Brooks' men numbered 600 by this time, and were all freedmen who supported Republicans as their emancipators.
+Brooks' men numbered 600 by this time and were all freedmen who supported Republicans as their emancipators.
 Baxter's forces, all white Democrats, continued to grow steadily during the conflict until they reached nearly 2,000.
 Several bloody skirmishes occurred.
 Known as the Battle of Palarm, a small naval battle erupted on the Arkansas River near Natural Steps, where Brooks' men attacked a flatboat known as the "Hallie", thought to be bringing supplies.
 The shooting lasted around ten to fifteen minutes before the pilot ran up a white flag signaling a surrender.
 One stray bullet pierced the vessel's supply pipe between the boiler and engine, cutting off its power, and the boat drifted downriver, out of gun range, and lodged on the Southern (Western) shore.
 Sources vary as to the actual casualties of the incident.
 The boat's captain, a pilot, and one rifleman were killed; the other pilot and three or four riflemen were wounded.
 One source stated that the Brooks regiment suffered one man killed and three wounded; another report was that five men were killed and "quite a number" wounded.